Laser Diode Array (Bar)

-In a bar, the individual emitting areas (emitters) lie side by side and, together with the non-emitting areas between the emitters, they form the so-called active layer.
-The number, the width, and the spacing of the emitters are dependent on the manufacturer.
-The relative value of the emitting areas in the active layer with respect to the bar width is called filling factor (FF).
+In a laser diode array (bar), the individual emitting areas (emitters) lie side by side, separated by the non-emitting areas.
+These sets of emitting/non-emitting regions form the so-called active layer.
+The number, the width, and the spacing of the emitters is manufacturer dependent.
+The relative value of the emitting areas in the active layer with respect to the bar width is the filling factor (FF).
 Typical filling factors are 30 – 90%.
-The center-to-center distance between two adjacent emitters is called emitter pitch.
+The center-to-center distance between two adjacent emitters is the emitter pitch.
 Z is the propagation axis of the laser radiation.
-The propagation axis Y is called fast axis (FA), the propagation axis X is termed slow axis (SA).
-This is connected with the beam angle (divergence) in the two planes, XZ and YZ.
+The propagation axis Y is the fast axis (FA) and the X axis is the slow axis (SA), referring to the rate of divergence.
+Therefore, these axes comprise the beam angle (divergence) in the two planes, XZ and YZ.

 Laser diode arrays (bars) and multimode laser diode stacks are available in unmounted laser diode bars, or mounted in conductively or actively cooled packages.
 Multiple bars can be stacked in the horizontal or vertical direction to increase the output power.